IBM/kar/README.md

 reasoning.

 To start with, KAR guarantees that:
-- a failed invocation is retried
+- a failed invocation is retried until success
-- retries of this invocation happen one after the other
-- a successful invocation is not retried.
+- a strict happens before relationship is preserved across failures within each distributed chain of invocations and retries.

 In other words, KAR will try as many times as necessary, making one attempt after the other, but not once more than necessary.
 KAR goes beyond individual invocations to offer guarantees about nested invocations and chains of invocations.
-- KAR guarantees that a pending synchronous invocation is prevented from running if the caller has failed.
-This is because a retry of the caller will repeat the invocation so preserving the initial invocation would be problematic.
+- KAR guarantees that a retry of a failed caller will not begin until all of the non-failed callees of the previous execution have compileted.
 - KAR introduces a tail call
 mechanism that makes it possible to transactionally transfer control from one actor method to another (of the same or a different actor) so that in a chain of